lealre/sql-bootcamp-de/README.md

 We utilized PostgreSQL as our database system and PGAdmin as the client tool for interaction.

-Each folder corresponds to a class where I practiced the concepts taught in PGAdmin and included some
+Each folder corresponds to a class where I practiced the concepts taught in PGAdmin and included some notes.

 The database used is the [Northwind database for Postgres](https://github.com/pthom/northwind_psql).